ioccc-src/winner/2004/hoyle/README.md

 - up to 8 [coefficients](https://en.wikipedia.org/wiki/Coefficient) may be
 passed in.
-- the graph will determine direction and use slashes and dashes rather than simple block `X`s.
+- the graph will determine direction and use slashes and dashes rather than a simple block of `X`s.

 For example, to graph `y = x^2`: